 They can't handle the criticism.

-That's that's cool, in fact.
+That's cool, in fact.

 We suggest the loans be structured in a revolving format so exposure to the taxpayer would be limited.